The Chief Executive must act in accordance with any policies determined by the Board and any directions given to the Chief Executive by the Board.

-(h) submit more detailed strategies and investment proposals, preferably at the concept stage, to support delivery of the Corporate Plan to the Board for advice, endorsement or approval as appropriate.
+(h) submit more detailed strategies and investment proposals to support delivery of the Corporate Plan to the Board for advice, endorsement or approval as appropriate.
 This includes all matters which would have a material impact on the Organisation.

 2.2 Resource allocation and efficient use of public resources

-(i) prepare budget estimates for approval by the Board for each reporting period, and for any other periods directed by the Finance Minister, and give the estimates to the Finance Secretary once approved by the Board [PGPA Act s36(1)].
+(i) prepare budget estimates for approval by the Board for each reporting period, and for any other periods directed by the Finance Minister and give the estimates to the Finance Secretary in accordance with their written directions, once approved by the Board [PGPA Act s36(1)].